Model-R/modleR/README.md

 #> Standardizing models from 0 to 1
 #> selected final models for Abarema_langsdorffii glm DONE
 #> Writing models glm
-#> Extracting data for Abarema_langsdorffii maxnet
+#> Extracting data for Abarema_langsdorffii maxent
 #> Reading models from .tif files
-#> 5 / 5 partitions will be used for Abarema_langsdorffii maxnet
+#> 5 / 5 partitions will be used for Abarema_langsdorffii maxent
 #> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii maxnet DONE
+#> selected final models for Abarema_langsdorffii maxent DONE
-#> Writing models maxnet
+#> Writing models maxent
 #> Extracting data for Abarema_langsdorffii rf
 #> Reading models from .tif files
 #> 5 / 5 partitions will be used for Abarema_langsdorffii rf